 Reasonable and appropriate Reimbursements shall be determined by the following:

-503 CMR 2.00: Appendix 3 contains a Reimbursement Fee Schedule that sets forth the Reimbursements that the Board has determined to be reasonable and appropriate for certain costs, expenses or obligations of Response Actions.
+The Reimbursement Fee Schedule that sets forth the Reimbursements that the Board has determined to be reasonable and appropriate for certain costs, expenses or obligations of Response Actions.

-For activities undertaken after July 1, 1994 and not covered by the Reimbursement Fee Schedule in Appendix 3, reasonable and appropriate Reimbursements shall be determined as provided in 503 CMR 2.11(4).
+For activities undertaken after July 1, 1994 and not covered by the Reimbursement Fee Schedule, reasonable and appropriate Reimbursements shall be determined as provided in 503 CMR 2.11(4).

-Before undertaking activities, the Claimant shall obtain bids, for identical services from at least three independent contractors or in another manner approved by the Board.
+Before undertaking activities, the Claimant shall obtain bids in accordance with the requirements set forth in the Reimbursement Fee Schedule or in another manner approved by the Board.

-Whenever the time required to obtain bids would endanger the environment, the health and safety of the public, prevent or delay the use of innovative technologies or otherwise halt the Response Action, a Claimant may proceed with activities not covered by the Reimbursement Fee Schedule without obtaining bids.
+If emergency response actions are required and the time required to obtain bids would endanger the environment, the health and safety of the public, a Claimant may proceed with activities not covered by the Reimbursement Fee Schedule without obtaining bids.

-In the case of bidding, the Board shall reimburse at the rate of the lowest bid and all bids shall be obtained and reported to the Board on the form(s) included in Appendix 5, unless the Claimant can demonstrate that there is a more cost-effective activity or activities.
+In the case of bidding, the Board shall reimburse at the rate of the lowest bid and all bids shall be obtained and reported to the Board on a competitive Bidding form or in a format specified by the Board, unless the Claimant can satisfactorily demonstrate to the Board that there is a more cost-effective activity or activities.

 The Board reserves the right to determine allowable Reimbursements for reasonable and appropriate costs, expenses and obligations.